The PNC Financial Services Group (NYSE:PNC) Releases Quarterly Earnings Results, Misses Estimates By $0.76 EPS

-The PNC Financial Services Group (NYSE:PNC) released its quarterly earnings data on Monday.
-The financial services provider reported $2.86 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $3.62 by ($0.76), MarketWatch Earnings reports.
+The PNC Financial Services Group (NYSE:PNC) announced its quarterly earnings data on Monday.
+The financial services provider reported $2.86 earnings per share (EPS) for the quarter, missing the consensus estimate of $3.62 by ($0.76), MarketWatch Earnings reports.
 The PNC Financial Services Group had a net margin of 30.94% and a return on equity of 12.60%.
-During the same period in the prior year, the firm posted $3.26 EPS.
+During the same quarter in the previous year, the company posted $3.26 EPS.

-The company also recently disclosed a quarterly dividend, which will be paid on Saturday, February 5th.
-Shareholders of record on Tuesday, January 18th will be issued a $1.25 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Saturday, February 5th.
+Investors of record on Tuesday, January 18th will be issued a dividend of $1.25 per share.
 This represents a $5.00 dividend on an annualized basis and a yield of 2.31%.
 The ex-dividend date of this dividend is Friday, January 14th.
-The PNC Financial Services Group’s dividend payout ratio is 38.20%.
+The PNC Financial Services Group’s payout ratio is 38.20%.

-Several research firms have commented on PNC.
-Morgan Stanley cut The PNC Financial Services Group from an “equal weight” rating to an “underweight” rating and set a $209.00 target price on the stock. in a research note on Monday, December 6th.
-Citigroup boosted their target price on The PNC Financial Services Group from $215.00 to $220.00 and gave the company a “neutral” rating in a research note on Thursday, December 16th.
-Credit Suisse Group boosted their target price on The PNC Financial Services Group from $203.00 to $207.00 and gave the company a “neutral” rating in a research note on Wednesday.
-Barclays raised The PNC Financial Services Group from an “equal weight” rating to an “overweight” rating and boosted their price target for the stock from $220.00 to $250.00 in a research report on Monday, January 3rd.
-Finally, Deutsche Bank Aktiengesellschaft reaffirmed a “hold” rating on shares of The PNC Financial Services Group in a research report on Friday, December 17th.
-One analyst has rated the stock with a sell rating, nine have issued a hold rating and eleven have assigned a buy rating to the stock.
-According to MarketBeat.com, The PNC Financial Services Group has an average rating of “Hold” and a consensus price target of $217.11.
+PNC has been the topic of several recent analyst reports.
+Morgan Stanley downgraded shares of The PNC Financial Services Group from an “equal weight” rating to an “underweight” rating and set a $209.00 price objective on the stock. in a research note on Monday, December 6th.
+Bank of America lowered shares of The PNC Financial Services Group from a “buy” rating to a “neutral” rating in a research report on Friday, October 15th.
+JPMorgan Chase & Co. upped their price target on shares of The PNC Financial Services Group from $227.00 to $229.50 and gave the stock an “overweight” rating in a research report on Thursday, January 6th.
+Deutsche Bank Aktiengesellschaft reaffirmed a “hold” rating on shares of The PNC Financial Services Group in a research report on Friday, December 17th.
+Finally, Credit Suisse Group upped their price target on shares of The PNC Financial Services Group from $195.00 to $201.00 and gave the stock a “neutral” rating in a research report on Monday, October 18th.
+One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating and eleven have issued a buy rating to the company.
+Based on data from MarketBeat.com, The PNC Financial Services Group has an average rating of “Hold” and a consensus price target of $216.00.

 PNC Financial Services Group, Inc is a holding company, which engages in the provision of financial services.
 It operates through the following segments: Retail Banking, Corporate & Institutional Banking, Asset Management Group, and BlackRock.
 The Retail Banking segment offers deposit, lending, brokerage, investment management, and cash management products and services to consumer and small business customers.